-- Challenges to implementation: US carriers vs. everyone else - The challenge of 10 unique processes at one airport - What all this means for passengers what an ima means for passengers
+- · Impact for airports - Challenges to implementation: US carriers vs. everyone else - · The challenge of 10 unique processes at one airport - · What all this means for passengers

-HOW DOES THE CHANGI PROCESS APPLY TO EU SMART BORDERS?
+HOW DOES THE CHANG!
+PROCESS APPLY TO EU SMART BORDERS?

 Christine Riveau, Vice President International Business Development, Idemia, France